kleinbottle/swanlotus/content/blogs/radians/radians.md

 $$
 C = 2\pi r.
 $${#eq:2pir}
-And $\pi$ is not $\frac{22}{7}$ as we were originally taught, but really a number whose precise expression cannot be predicted or exhausted.
+And $\pi$ is not $\frac{22}{7}$ as we were originally taught, but really a number whose precise expression cannot be predicted or exhausted.^[See my blogs [The Pi of Archimedes](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes) and [The Wonder That Is Pi](https://swanlotus.netlify.app/blogs/the-wonder-that-is-pi).]
 The digits simply keep rolling on, without pattern or end.
 But the beauty is that $\pi$ is nevertheless a unique number, a universal mathematical constant.
 It seems that Nature has played a game on us by making the simple symmetrical circle have a circumference that can only be approximated but never entirely known to an unlimited precision.^[$\pi$, $e$ the base of natural logarithms, $\phi$ the golden ratio, along with a large pantheon of mathematical constants are irrational, and some are even possibly transcendental.
 Why Nature has this preference for the irrational is an intriguing question that needs an answer.]

 ### One radian